Healthy potato salad, made with no mayo. A simple dressing of olive oil, lemon juice, and basil gives it a wonderfully fresh, crisp taste.

-I make this healthy potato salad with olive oil instead of mayonnaise.
-The combination of olive oil, lemon juice and basil gives it a fresh, crisp taste.
+I make this healthy potato salad with no mayo.
+I use olive oil instead.
+The combination of olive oil, lemon juice and basil is wonderful!

 It’s very different than traditional, greasy potato salads.
 Better, I think!
 You can easily substitute different herbs for the basil.
 Rosemary, cilantro, and parsley all work well in this recipe.

-My oldest daughter adores this healthy potato salad and insists that I make it every time we go on a picnic.
-Since it’s such an easy recipe, I don’t mind in the least. 🙂
+My oldest daughter adores this salad and insists that I make it every time we go on a picnic.
+Since it’s such an easy recipe, I don’t mind in the least!

 Are potatoes healthy?